-$$2 ClO^{-} \rightarrow O_2 + 2 Cl^{-}$$ $$3 ClO^{-} \rightarrow ClO_3^{-} + 2 Cl^{-}$$
+$$2 Cl0^{-} \rightarrow 0_2 + 2 Cl^{-}$$ $$3 Cl0^{-} \rightarrow Cl0_3^{-} + 2 Cl^{-}$$

 The corrosion products are hydrolysed within the crevice, and the acidity of the crevice is increased.
 Thus, the decomposition of Na-hypochlorite solution was boosted to form chloride ions, resulting in an autocatalytic process of crevice corrosion in SS.
 The resistance of SS corrosion to sterilised water in presence of hypochlorites demonstrated that pitting corrosion was prompted by chloride ions.
-Alternately, the rate of crevice corrosion was boosted by hydrogen ions and chlorate ions as it was reported that corrosion of SS by Na-hypochlorite in seawater.
-It was found that corrosion was not initiated below the chlorine concentration level of 0.2 ppm, while the SS corroded within 5 weeks at 100 ppm as the reduction of oxygen was limited due to diffusion Gundersen et al. 1988 and Gundersen, R., 1991.
+Alternately, the rate of crevice corrosion was boosted by hydrogen ions and chlorate ions(M. Nakata, R. Takahasi 1991).
+Another study reported the corrosion of SS by Na-hypochlorite in seawater.
+It was found that corrosion was not initiated below the chlorine concentration level of 0.2 ppm, while the SS corroded within 5 weeks at 100 ppm as the reduction of oxygen was limited due to diffusion(Gundersen et al. 1991).
 Therefore, SS is easily corroded in presence of hypochlorite solution.